danielloeh/regressor/README.md

 Recommended setup:

 Variant 1:
-- Use regressor as submodule in your local repository for versioning your local testfile (see https://github.com/danielloeh/regressor/wiki/How-to-integrate-into-your-local-Git-Repository)
+- Use regressor as submodule in your local repository for versioning your files with the testcases for each invironment (see https://github.com/danielloeh/regressor/wiki/How-to-integrate-into-your-local-Git-Repository)
+- According to the environment (QA/Test/Live/Develop-Server) call regressor with a different testcase file
-- Based on that, use it on jenkins (see https://github.com/danielloeh/regressor/wiki/Integrate-on-jenkins-build-server-with-git-plugin)
+- Based on that, automate it with your jenkins build (see https://github.com/danielloeh/regressor/wiki/Integrate-on-jenkins-build-server-with-git-plugin)

 Variant 2:
 - Just checkout the project